Ingo-Igel/PNG-Compressor_Batch-Script/README.md

 # PNG-Compressor Batch-Script

-This repository contains batch scripts and executable comandline tools that compress PNG files using lossy or lossless methods and set the color of transparent pixels to a defined value.
+This repository contains batch scripts and executable comandline tools that compress PNG files using lossy and lossless methods and set the color of transparent pixels to a defined value.

 ## Motivation